Genuine Parts Company

-Company overview

-Founded in 1925, GPC is headquartered in Atlanta, Georgia and consists of multiple subsidiaries that distribute automotive replacement parts, industrial replacement parts, office products and electrical/electronic materials.
-The company has paid a cash dividend to shareholders every year since going public in 1948.
-The company moved into its new headquarters building in the Wildwood area of Cobb County, Georgia in June 2016.

-S. P. Richards was sold on June 30, 2020, to H.I.G.
-Capital.

-Company History
+Company history

 Genuine Parts Company (GPC) was founded by brothers Carlyle and Malcolm Fraser in Atlanta in 1928.

 GPC's headquarters were located at Atlanta's Circle 75, in Cobb County, starting in 1979.
 Approximately 400 employees worked in the 115,000-square-foot space.
 In 2014, GPC announced plans to relocate its headquarters to Wildwood Office Park, next to an existing operational support facility.

 William P. Stengel II is GPC's president and chief executive officer (CEO).
 He joined the company as GPC's first chief transformation officer in 2019, became president in 2021, and became chief operating officer in 2023.
 Stengel succeeded Paul Donahue, who became the CEO of GPC in 2016.
 Donahue succeeded Tom Gallagher, who initially continued as chairperson, until Donahue was elected by the board of directors to that role in 2019.
 Donahue transitioned to executive chairman in 2024.

-GPC ranked number 239 on Forbes America's Best Employers list in 2017 and number 262 on the magazine's list of America's Largest Public Companies in 2018.
-The company also ranked number 678 on Forbes World Best Employers list in 2020, and number 731 on the Forbes Global 2000 list in 2024.
+On February 17, 2026, the company announced its plan to split into two publicly traded companies.